 Principal Investigator(s): Dr. Nicholi Vorsa, Jennifer Johnson-Cicalese

-A new cranberry variety distinguished by consistent high productivity, mid-season ripening, round to ovate fruit, and moderate fruit anthocyanin development, as compared to the currently cultivated commercial varieties.
+Welker™ is distinguished by high productivity, early mid-season ripening period, precocious cropping, and moderate-to-high fruit anthocyanin, as compared to the currently cultivated commercial varieties.

 Strengths & Qualities

 - Very high yield potential